Skip to main content

 • Remove the small Phillips screw and lift out the white bucket glide.

-• Use a 1/4 inch hex-head screwdriver to remove the two screws holding the solenoid, then lift the solenoid out.
+• Use a 1/4" nut driver to remove the two screws holding the solenoid, then lift the solenoid out.

 • Check whether the new air handler has gaskets pre-installed, and install any missing gaskets if needed.